ImpromptAI/openplugin/docs/source/getting_started/index.rst

 4. **OpenPlugin Catalog Repositories**: A network of publicly accessible repositories (e.g., GitHub) that store the descriptors for a wide range of available plugins, allowing developers to discover, evaluate, and incorporate the functionality they need into their applications.

-OpenPlugin aims to create a cohesive and extensible ecosystem that empowers developers to leverage the power of AI-driven functionality, while ensuring interoperability, security, and ease of use across diverse development environments and AI platforms.

 ===================